Covid-19: New mutation of Delta variant under close watch in UK

 There are thousands of different types - or variants - of Covid circulating across the world.
 Viruses mutate all the time, so it is not surprising to see new versions emerge.

-Original Delta was classified as a Variant of Concern in the UK in May 2021 after overtaking the Alpha variant to become the dominant type of Covid in circulation.
+Original Delta was classified as a variant of concern in the UK in May 2021 after overtaking the Alpha variant to become the dominant type of Covid in circulation.

 But in July 2021 experts identified AY.4.2.